The Vermont Statutes Online

 (6) "Nursing care" means the performance of services necessary in caring for persons who are sick or injured that require specialized knowledge, judgment, and skill and meet the standards of nursing as defined in 26 V.S.A. § 1572.

-(7) "Nursing home" means an institution or distinct part of an institution which is primarily engaged in providing to its residents any of the following:
+(7) "Nursing home" means an institution or distinct part of an institution that is primarily engaged in providing to its residents any of the following:

 (A) skilled nursing care and related services for residents who require medical or nursing care;